Are you a clicker trainer?

 Asfaloth clicker super star

 Asfaloth came to me in January 2009.
 A 10-year old Arabian-Cross gelding, trained as a reining horse.
-He was beautiful, attentive, and also very angry.
+He was beautiful, attentive, and also quite angry.

 He did not stand still being tied, threatened to bite when reaching for the halter and during saddling.